 Part One — Writing Professional Emails in English

 Email is where most professionals spend a significant portion of their working day.
-And in a professional context, the way you write an email communicates more than just the information it contains.
-It communicates your level, your professionalism, and how seriously you should be taken.
+The way you write an email communicates more than just the information it contains — it communicates your level, your professionalism, and how seriously you should be taken.

-Avoid: Hey, / Dear Sir/Madam (unless you genuinely do not know the name), / To Whom It May Concern (outdated and impersonal)
+- Avoid: Hey, / Dear Sir/Madam / To Whom It May Concern

 Professional readers are busy.
-They do not want to read three paragraphs before understanding why you contacted them.
 State your purpose clearly in the opening sentence.

 - I am writing to enquire about…